play-co/gcif/README.md

 Static Huffman entropy encoding is then performed for further compression.

-Pixels that are fully-transparent are skipped over during encoding/decoding.
+Pixels that are in the bitmask are skipped over during encoding/decoding.

 ### Step 1.
 2D LZ